Locally involutive semigroups: Introduction

 The adjointness at the center of this article is reminiscent of the one for topological spaces over a space $X$ and its topos of sheaves $\Sh(X)\,$:

 where the sections functor $\Gamma$ sends a continuous map $f:Y\ra X$ to the sheaf

 and its left adjoint assigns to a sheaf $F$ its bundle of germs $\Lambda(F)\,$.
-The unit $F\ra \Gamma\Lambda(F)$ is an isomorphism for any sheaf $F$, while the counit $\Lambda\Gamma(f)\ra f$ for a continuous map $f:Y\ra X$ is an isomorphism just when $f$ is a local homeomorphism, also called an \'etale map.
-Likewise, for an inverse semigroup $S$ we shall define an adjointness
+The unit $F\ra \Gamma\Lambda(F)$ is an isomorphism for any sheaf $F$, while the counit $\Lambda\Gamma(f)\ra f$ for a continuous map $f$ is an isomorphism just when $f$ is a local homeomorphism, also called an \'etale map.
+Likewise, for a left involutive semigroup $S$ we shall define an adjointness

 whose unit $P\ra \Gamma\Lambda(P)$ is an isomorphism for any object $P$ of $\B(S)\,$, and whose counit $\Lambda\Gamma(f)\ra f$ at a $*$-homomorphism $f:X\ra S$ is an isomorphism if and only if $X$ is a left involutive semigroup and $f$ is \'etale (Def.\ \ref{def:etale} and Prop.\ \ref{prop:lift}).